 - 5. Describe the graph.
-TRACE it.
 Sketch it on paper. - 6.
-Write a simpler equation for the graph.
-To check whether you're right, enter it as Y2, and GRAPH.
-If you were right, there should be no difference between the two graphs and tables.
+Drag A to find a simpler equation for the graph.
+To check whether you're right, enter it as a new function in the Input Bar.
+If you were right, there should be no difference between the two graphs.

-Clear Y1 and Y2.
 For each function below: